RagingMonkeyMan/GearSwap/README.md

 8.)
 Optional: If you're new to editing files like this I highly reccomend Notepad++, https://notepad-plus-plus.org/
     and using File: Open Folder as Workspace, and adding your Gearswap\Data folder there.

 9.)
-Optional: Obtain my Cheatsheet and Init file (Goes in Windower\Script folder) from:
+Optional: Obtain Init file (Goes in Windower\Script folder) from:
     https://www.dropbox.com/sh/20vy32liub3glxz/AAAiIVHAasFdwCK1SZdZz7d_a?dl=0
+	and place it in your Windower\Scripts folder (Rename and keep your original just in case)

 10.)
 Optional: For full functionality my gearswap and init files do depend on a few other addons that can
     be found in your launcher, I'll list them here: Addons: Shortcuts, Cancel, Itemizer.
 Plugins: Timers, Run

+11.)
+Read the Cheet Sheet in your Data Folder.